DeforaOS/libSystem/README.md

 libSystem is the most essential library within DeforaOS, with the aim to become a complete C runtime (thus obsoleting the libc and replacing its API).
-Regardless of its progress in this regard, libSystem is intended to be portable and work on any system, using any POSIX-compliant runtime provided instead.
+Regardless of its progress in this regard, libSystem is intended to be portable and work on any system, using any POSIX-compliant runtime as fallback if available.

 Compiling libSystem